The role of orbital nesting in the superconductivity of Iron-based Superconductors: Discussion

 In conclusion, in this work we analyze the magnetic excitations and SC gaps for a generic IBS system in the tetragonal phase using the OSSF model.
 Despite its simplicity, the OSSF model is able to reproduce well all the relevant qualitative features of the spin-excitations and pairing interactions of the multiorbital description.
 It allows for analytical treatment making the interpretation of the results straightforward.
 Due to the orbital-selectivity of the spin-fluctuation, it allows to include in a very simple way additional interacting channels, as we showed explicitly by considering the electron-electron interaction besides the hole-electron spin-exchange.
 The simplified frame of the OSSF allows us to gain physical insight on the role of orbital nesting in determining the angular modulations and the hierarchy of the band gaps.
 This result proves that the OSSF model is the minimal low-energy model to study spin-mediated superconductivity in IBS as it correctly incorporates in the low-energy description the orbital composition of the bands determined by the space group of the iron-plane.

+We thank A.~Kreisel and I.~Eremin for useful discussions.
 L.~F. acknowledges financial support from the European Unions Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant SuperCoop (Grant No 838526).
 We acknowledge funding from Ministerio de Ciencia e Innovación, Agencia Estatal de Investigación and FEDER funds (EU) via Grant No. FIS2015-64654-P and PGC2018-099199-B-I00.